skhiggins/ra_guide/README.md

 # *Guidelines for Research Assistants*

 ## ii.
 Managing project tasks with Asana.
 We use [Asana](https://asana.com/) to keep track of project tasks, provide updates and follow up on meetings.
 Before setting up Asana, read the [product guide](https://asana.com/guide/help) and [common questions](https://asana.com/guide/help/faq/common-questions) to understand how Asana works.
-In the rest of this section, I will refer to our projects/papers (for example, an analysis of a financial inclusion experiment) as *Projects*, and the subcomponents/sections of Asana teams and workspaces as *projects*.
+In the rest of this section, I will refer to academic projects (for example, an analysis of a financial inclusion experiment) as *Projects*, and the subcomponents/sections of Asana teams and workspaces as *projects*.

 ### Setting up new Projects
 1. First, download and install [Asana](https://asana.com/).
 For Asana to function correctly, you must register with your @kellog.northwestern.edu email, which will grant you access to the Kellogg organization on Asana.